Our knowledge of orthopaedics. Your best health.

 Doctor Examination

-Your doctor may order an x-ray, ultrasound, or other imaging study, such as an MRI, to learn whether there is any damage to the bones and joints of the neck and shoulder.
+Your child's doctor may order an X-ray, ultrasound, or other imaging test, such as a magnetic resonance imaging (MRI) scan, to learn whether there is any damage to the bones and joints of the neck and shoulder.
 The nerve injury can affect the growth and development of the shoulder.
-The doctor may also do some tests to learn whether any nerve signals are present in the muscle of the upper arm.
-These tests may include an electromyogram (EMG) or a nerve conduction study (NCS).

 Treatment

-Because most newborns with brachial plexus birth palsy recover on their own, your doctor will re-examine your child frequently to see if the nerves are recovering.
+Because most newborns with brachial plexus birth palsy recover on their own, your child's doctor will re-examine your child frequently to see if the nerves are recovering.
 Nerves grow and recover very slowly; it may take up to 2 years for a complete recovery.

 Nonsurgical Treatment